ABOUT THE PROFESSIONAL DRIVING CONSULTANCY

 It is, therefore, definitely not like traditional driving schools.

 PDC rarely ‘instructs’ or ‘directs’.
-It guides.
-It suggests.
-It helps.
+It guides, suggests and it helps.

 It provides positive, reinforcing, oral and written feedback.